chbrown/iTunesHistory/README.md

 ## Installation

 Running `make -B` will re-build the main binary, `iTunesHistory`.
-The committed binary was built on Mac OS X Mavericks (10.9.5).
+The committed binary was built on macOS Mojave (10.14.6).

 Running `make install` will: